-Garmin has introduced Surround View, a system that utilizes a half-dozen high-definition cameras mounted on a vessel for a 360-degree view from the helm via a compatible Garmin multifunction display.
+Garmin has introduced Surround View, a system that utilizes a half-dozen high-definition cameras mounted on a vessel for a 360-degree, bird’s-eye view from the helm via a compatible Garmin multifunction display.

-“Our innovative Surround View brings the comforts and conveniences our customers rely on in their vehicles to the helm of their yacht to help captains see as much of their environment as possible for easier maneuvering on the water,” says vice president of global consumer sales Dan Bartel.
+“Our innovative Surround View brings the comforts and conveniences our customers rely on in their vehicles to the helm of their yacht to help captains see as much of their environment as possible for easier maneuvering on the water,” said vice president of global consumer sales Dan Bartel in a statement.
 “Until now, no other marine camera technology has offered a true 360-degree bird’s-eye view, a vantage point that can help reduce the stress of docking and navigating marinas, narrow causeways and busy channels by giving captains a live look at their surroundings.”

-Garmin’s Surround View Camera System made its world premiere at September’s Cannes Yachting Festival and can be seen at the Fort Lauderdale International Boat Show in late October.
+Garmin Surround View Camera System will make its world premiere at this week’s Cannes Yachting Festival and will be seen stateside at the Fort Lauderdale International Boat Show in late October.